brianteeman/cleanup/README.md

    The script scans Joomla tables and columns for image references, including HTML and JSON fields.

 2. **Filesystem Scan**
-   It scans the `/images` folder recursively and excludes whitelisted folders and the `/unused` folder.
+   It scans the `/images` folder recursively and excludes whitelisted folders.

 3. **Determine Unused Images**
    Compares filesystem images against database references to identify unused files.